The ability to understand individual and social beliefs and motivations.can be used to resolve conflicts and enhance communications in any workplace.

 A degree in Religious Studies focuses on issues that involve values, ethics, power and morality, and their institutional and individual expressionism around the world.

-Today, in the midst of moral, ethical, political and other dilemmas, Religious Studies graduates have an advantage.
-They are trained to grapple with the problems of colliding belief systems.
-They are wise to the ways in which conflict - even good intentions - can serve the interests of the powerful.
-They have mastered the critical evaluation of competing claims, and methods of resolving them.
+Graduates are trained to grapple with the problems of colliding belief systems, and are wise to the ways in which conflict and good intentions can serve the interests of powerful institutions.
+Religious Studies teaches the critical evaluation of competing claims and methods of resolving these.

 - analytical and strategic thinking

 - relationship management skills